London Has Fallen

-London Has Fallen is a 2016 American action thriller film directed by Babak Najafi and written by Creighton Rothenberger, Katrin Benedikt, Chad St. John, and Christian Gudegast.
-It is the second installment in the Has Fallen film series, the sequel to Antoine Fuqua's 2013 film Olympus Has Fallen and stars Gerard Butler, Aaron Eckhart, and Morgan Freeman, with Alon Moni Aboutboul, Angela Bassett, Robert Forster, Jackie Earle Haley, Melissa Leo, Radha Mitchell, Sean O'Bryan, Waleed Zuaiter, and Charlotte Riley in supporting roles.
-The film follows a plot to assassinate the world leaders of the G7 as they attend the British Prime Minister's funeral in London and Secret Service agent Mike Banning's efforts to protect United States President Benjamin Asher from being killed by terrorists.
+London Has Fallen is a 2016 political action thriller film directed by Babak Najafi and written by Creighton Rothenberger, Katrin Benedikt, Chad St. John, and Christian Gudegast.
+It is the sequel to Olympus Has Fallen (2013) and second installment in the Has Fallen film series, and stars Gerard Butler, Aaron Eckhart, and Morgan Freeman, with Alon Moni Aboutboul, Angela Bassett, Robert Forster, Jackie Earle Haley, Melissa Leo, Radha Mitchell, Sean O'Bryan, Waleed Zuaiter, and Charlotte Riley in supporting roles.
+In the film, Secret Service agent Mike Banning must protect United States President Benjamin Asher from terrorists who orchestrated a threat against the G7 during the British Prime Minister's funeral in London.

 Filming began in London on October 24, 2014.
-A Christmas break started in November with filming resuming in February 2015.
-The film was released by Focus Features under their recently revived Gramercy Pictures label on March 4, 2016, and grossed $205 million worldwide.
+The film was released in the United States by Focus Features under their recently revived Gramercy Pictures label on March 4, 2016.
+It grossed $205.9 million worldwide and received negative reviews.

 A third film, titled Angel Has Fallen, was released on August 23, 2019.

 Plot

-G7 intelligence services locate Pakistani arms trafficker and terrorist mastermind Aamir Barkawi at his compound, and authorize a US Air Force drone strike during his daughter's wedding, killing Barkawi's family and seemingly Barkawi himself.
+G8 intelligence services locate Pakistani arms trafficker and terrorist mastermind Aamir Barkawi at his compound and authorize a drone strike during his daughter's wedding, killing Barkawi's family and presumably Barkawi himself.

-Two years later, British Prime Minister James Wilson suddenly dies, and the G7 prepare to attend his funeral in London.
-Secret Service Director Lynne Jacobs assigns Agent Mike Banning to lead American President Benjamin Asher's overseas security detail, even though Banning's wife Leah is due to give birth in a few weeks.
-The entourage arrives via Air Force One at Stansted Airport, and Banning arranges an earlier arrival at Somerset House in London via Marine One.
+Two years later, the British Prime Minister James Wilson has suddenly died, and the G7 leaders prepare to attend his funeral in London.
+Secret Service Director Lynne Jacobs assigns Agent Mike Banning to lead U.S. President Benjamin Asher's overseas security detail, even though Banning's wife Leah is shortly to give birth.
+Air Force One lands at Stansted Airport, and Banning arranges an earlier arrival at Somerset House in London via Marine One.

-As Asher's Presidential State Car arrives at St Paul's Cathedral, a large army of mercenaries led by Barkawi's son Kamran launch coordinated attacks on the city disguised as Metropolitan Police, the Queen's Guardsmen, and other first responders, killing five world leaders, damaging major landmarks and generating mass panic.
-Asher's early arrival throws off the St. Paul's attack, and Banning returns him and Jacobs to Marine One.
-The terrorists destroy the helicopter's escorts with Stinger missiles, forcing the damaged helicopter to crash-land in Hyde Park.
-Fatally injured, Jacobs makes Banning promise to stay alive for his unborn child, and to punish those responsible for the attack.
+As Asher's Presidential car arrives at St Paul's Cathedral, an army of mercenaries led by Barkawi's son Kamran launch coordinated attacks on the city, disguised as Metropolitan Police, the Queen's Guardsmen, and other first responders, killing the leaders of Canada, Germany, Japan, Italy, and France, damaging major landmarks, and generating mass panic.
+Asher's early arrival throws off the St. Paul's attack, and Banning returns Asher and Jacobs to Marine One.
+Terrorists with Stinger missiles force a crash landing in Hyde Park, killing Jacobs.
 Banning escorts Asher into the London Underground as the city's power is lost and residents shelter indoors.